Dhi Qar Governorate: Modern Dhi Qar

-The governorate includes the towns of al-Rifai, Qalat Sukkar, Ash Shatrah, al-Gharraf, Suq al-Shuyouk, Khamisiyah and al-Chibayish.
+The governorate includes the towns of al-Rifai, Qalat Sukkar, Al Shatrah, al-Gharraf, Suq el-Shuyukh, Khamisiyah, al-Chibayish and al-Dawaya.

 In the mid-1990s the governor was Tahir Jalil Habbush al-Tikriti, who later became police chief of the country, and in 1999, director of the Iraqi Intelligence Service.

 Demographics

 The population is approximately 2,000,000, predominantly Shia Arab.
 The southern marshes have traditionally been home to many Marsh Arabs.

-As of 2007, the area is very poor, with an unemployment rate of 31% and a poverty rate of 32%.
+As of 2007, the area is very poor, with an unemployment rate of 17% and a poverty rate of 37%.